-(d) Date [and Place of Birth] 2 of Account Holder
+(d) Date [and Place of Birth]2 of Account Holder

 Date of birth (dd/mm/yyyy)

-[Town or City of birth
+[Town or City of birth]

-[Country of birth
+[Country of birth]

-SECTION 2: Country or Countries of Tax R Residence and TINs of Account Holder
+SECTION 2: Country or Countries of Tax Residence and TINs of Account Holder

+(a) Please indicate the Account Holder's place of tax residence (if resident in more than one country please detail all countries and associated TINs).
+If a TIN is unavailable please provide the appropriate reason A, B or C where indicated below:

-all countries and associated TINs).
-If a TIN indicated below: Reason A - The country wheresidents Reason B - The Account Hounable to obtain a TIN in the Reason C - No TIN is required. lace of tax residence (if resident in more than is unavailable please provide the approprimere the Account Holder is liable to pay tax older is otherwise unable to obtain a TIN (in below table if you have selected this reared.
+- Reason A The country where the Account Holder is liable to pay tax does not issue TINs to its residents - Reason B The Account Holder is otherwise unable to obtain a TIN (Please explain why you are unable to obtain a TIN in the below table if you have selected this reason) - Reason C No TIN is required.
 (Note.
-Only select this reason if the aim with do not require the TIN to be disclosed) iate reason A , B or C where x does not issue TINs to its Please explain why you are son)
+Only select this reason if the authorities of the country of tax residence entered below do not require the TIN to be disclosed)

 Country or countries of tax residence Taxpayer Identification Number (TIN) or equivalent If no TIN available: Reason A, B or C

-(b) If the Account Holder selected Reason obtain a TIN: B above, please explain in the following bo oxes why you are unable to
+(b) If the Account Holder selected Reason B above, please explain in the following boxes why you are unable to obtain a TIN:

-1.

-2.

-3.

-SECTION 3: Declaration and Undertaking s
+SECTION 3: Declaration and Undertakings